arfar/magic_finder/README.md

 cargo install --path .
 ```

 Hopefully `cargo` has installed this somewhere that's already in `$PATH` and you should now already be able to use the binary.
-Run `magic_finder --help` to test.
+Run `magic_finder_cli --help` to test.

 #### Install `rofi` (optional, but preferable)
 You will need a rofi version above 1.7.6.